Transgender rights movement: History

 During the early 1990s, travesti activism took off in Argentina, which established itself within the broader national LGBT movement as among the groups with the longest trajectory and impact.

 In 1993, Adela Vázquez, a Latina transgender woman, protested in San Francisco over the government removing the transgender community from the workforce because they labeled them disabled.
 However, that situation is making some progress and is changing.
 By 2014, per The National Gay and Lesbian Task Force record, only 17 states (and the District of Columbia) in the United States of America had laws that protected individuals in the transgender community (about 45% of U.S. states); states that presented these protections then were: California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Iowa, Maine, Massachusetts, Minnesota, New Jersey, New Mexico, Nevada, Oregon, Rhode Island, Vermont, Washington, and Wisconsin.
-Furthermore, there are organizations that are working to increase the numbers of States having these laws like: The Transgender, Gender Variant and Intersex Justice Project; The Transgender Law Center; and the National Center for Transgender Equality.
+Furthermore, there are organizations that are working to increase the numbers of states having these laws, including the TGI Justice Project, the Transgender Law Center, and Advocates for Trans Equality.

 On December 31, 1993, a trans man named Brandon Teena was murdered in Nebraska along with two of his friends.
 This murder was documented in the 1999 movie Boys Don't Cry starring Hilary Swank as Brandon Teena.

 With the publication of 1996's Transgender Warriors, Leslie Feinberg brought the word "transgender" more fully into use.
 Like Rivera, Feinberg also defined "transgender" very broadly, including drag queens and gender-nonconforming people from history.
 A dedicated communist, Feinberg included an analysis of many who are oppressed by the apparatus of capitalism.

 Transgender Day of Remembrance, an annual day of remembrance to commemorate those murdered in transphobic hate crimes founded by transgender advocate, Gwendolyn Ann Smith, was first held in 1999 following the murder of Rita Hester in 1998.
 The "Remembering our Dead" web project was also set up in 1999.

 In June 2012, CeCe McDonald was wrongfully imprisoned for having defended herself against Neo-Nazi attackers with a pair of scissors, which resulted in the death of one of her assailants.
 Her story was publicized by a GLAAD Media Award winning article in Ebony.com.
 Laverne Cox, openly trans actress on Orange Is the New Black, launched a campaign to raise the consciousness of cruel prison conditions for incarcerated trans individuals and rallied to free CeCe.
 After serving 19 months, she was released in January 2014.

 Left OUT Party.
 Two signs reflecting some of the individuals protesting.